tokkonopapa/WordPress-IP-Geo-Block/_codex/04/02/using-post-simulator.md

 You may want to test the blocking behavior of this plugin.
-This document shows you how to use [WordPress Post Simulator][Simulator] which simulate various requests to the WordPress site such as comment spam, trackback, pingback, ajax and so on.
+This document shows you how to use [WordPress Post Simulator][Simulator] which simulate various attacks to the WordPress site through the comment spam, trackback, pingback, ajax and so on.

 <!--more-->